datarchy/datarchy.github.io/content/article/20200814_spark_count_per_partition/index.md

 * Our lambda function is returning a single element iterator that contains the size of the input iterator (which is the number of rows in the partition).

-The final result will be an array that contains the size of each partition :
+The final result will be an array that contains the size of each partition, where the index of the array is the partition ID :

 ```
 countByPartition1: Array[Int] = Array(4949155, 4863123, 4796844, 4910927, 4864103, 4848557, 4790660, 4985291, 4858505, 4853698, 4874157, 4814367, 4805210, 4790091, 3979746)